Single stage and double stage fuel oil pumps and their suction capacities

 - a two-stage pump is suited for medium-level lifts up to 10 - 15 inches of vacuum

-Higher vacuum levels requires use of a separate lifting pumps and a dedicated feeding reservoir to the fuel pump.
+Higher "vacuum" levels requires use of separate lifting pumps and dedicated feeding reservoirs to the fuel pumps.

-The total vacuum in a fuel oil suction line can roughly be estimated as
+The total "vacuum" in a fuel oil suction line can roughly be estimated to

 - 1 inch of vacuum for each foot of lift